Ryuker/modern-js-practise/20-randomideas-rest-api/rest-api-notes.md

 2. Setup a database (free tier), assigns a user and password etc
 3. Add data
 4. Under database>services click connect > Connect your application
-  - Copy the connection string to the project in vscode
+  - Copy the connection string
+5. Add a .env file in the application root,
+- add `MONGO_URI = "{your connection string}"` to it
+- make sure the .env is in gitignore, the string is sensitive
+- replace password and database name in the string.